 To learn more about responsive designs, please check out the following articles:

-Boston Globe Responsive Design
+- How the Boston Globe Pulled Off HTML5 Responsive Design – ReadWrite

 Adaptive Web Design